This is the multi-page printable view of this section. Click here to print.

 • Watched PRs: a list of PRs you’ve chosen to watch

-• My PRs: a list of your PRs in the repository
+• My PRs: a list of your PRs

 • Reviewing PRs: a list of PRs where you’re a reviewer